sahandrez/homomorphic_policy_gradient/README.md

 * Our code will be publicly released after the review process.

 ## Setup
-* Install the following libraries:
+* Install the following libraries needed for Mujoco and DeepMind Control Suite:
 ```commandline
 sudo apt update
 sudo apt install libosmesa6-dev libgl1-mesa-glx libglfw3